 In the upper school this continues with an emphasis on Shakespeare, Homer, Marcus Aurelius, First Nations study, the Greeks and other essential literature at the core of how we understand ourselves and society.

 Along with regular school activities such as field trips and guest speakers, students have the opportunity to attend special events such as plays, concerts, and gallery exhibits.
 Additionally, the school plans camping trips where students can experience both a better understanding of the natural world and participate in environmental awareness activities.

 Athletics is supported and encouraged by the school.
-Activities vary year to year based on interest but in the past has included ski trips, hikes, and lunchtime and after school intramural programs.
-The Shambhala School participates in tournaments with other independent schools in areas such as basketball, volleyball, badminton, cross-country running and track and field.
+Activities vary year to year based on interest but in the past have included skating trips, hikes, lunchtime intramurals, and after school sports programs.
+The Shambhala School participates in tournaments with other independent schools in areas such as badminton, cross-country running and track and field.

 The heart of the Shambhala School education is teaching, modeling, and experiencing confidence in unconditional goodness for everyone.
 Out of this confidence in inherent basic goodness arises a culture of kindness, compassion and awareness.
 The development of “character” and the noble qualities of wakeful citizen-leaders arises from a curriculum that transmits the experience of basic goodness.
 The journey of expanding beyond personal limitations, engaging in academic rigour, and offering service to society is activated in the context of confidence in our inherent worthiness and intelligence.